Friday, 31 July 2015

 The flight from Reykjavik to Denver took seven hours.
 We passed over Greenland and Canada, and could see icebergs twinkling in the water far below us.
 The last part of the flight was quite bumpy; there were a few storms about.
 On arrival at Denver we attempted to catch a city bus into town but after waiting about a bit, we gave up and jumped into a taxi which took us right to our hotel.
 The friendly receptionist told us that we would be able to see the 4th of July fireworks from outside the hotel at 10 p.m., which was only about 20 minutes after we arrived.
 So we found ourselves standing on a grassy slope overlooking Elitch Park on a warm evening watching a very decent firework display.
 A nice welcome back to America!

-We all slept well and woke to a hot and humid day; after a hearty breakfast (the Andersons liove a waffle maker!) we set off on a self-guided walking tour which James had downloaded onto his phone.
+We all slept well and woke to a hot and humid day; after a hearty breakfast (the Andersons love a waffle maker!) we set off on a self-guided walking tour which James had downloaded onto his phone.
 It was sweltering, but we dutifully made our way around the main sights of the town.
 It's not a very old town; the state Capitol and government buildings were only built in the 1890s.
-We popped into the Art Museum very briefly and I was very excited by my visit to the toilet, where the wash hand basins sang "Row, row, row your boat" in all different voices whe you put your hands under the taps - I had them all singing at once, it was great!
-James and David must have wondered why I was in there for so long!
+We popped into the Art Museum very briefly and I was very excited by my visit to the toilet, where the wash hand basins sang "Row, row, row your boat" in all different voices when you put your hands under the taps - I had them all singing at once, it was great!
+James and Davie must have wondered why I was in there for so long!
 The shopping street (16th Street) had a lovely atmosphere; there were live bands and street performers, and people were playing giant chess and other games.
 I was also impressed with the large performing arts centre which had lots of different theatres.
-We chose a lbeautiful bar / restaurant for lunch called Baur's, the waitresses were very friendly and helpful.
+We chose a beautiful bar / restaurant for lunch called Baur's; the waitresses were very friendly and helpful.
 In fact we liked it so much that we returned there for dinner later.
-However it turned out that a show we about to start in the bar; it was Leif Vollebekk who is a singer/songwriter based in Montreal.
+However it turned out that a show was about to start in the bar; it was Leif Vollebekk who is a singer/songwriter based in Montreal.
 As a result dinner was served in an adjoining little room which felt a bit odd but the food was delicious and we could hear the concert too.
 After dinner we moved through to the bar area and thoroughly enjoyed the music.
 I couldn't help noticing a very amorous couple right in front of us, who were all over each other until they had an unfortunate tiff and the girl stormed out.
 When we left, the boyfriend was forlornly ordering another glass of wine and the girl was standing outside the bar making a phone call.
 We will never know whether they got back together, I hope that they did.

-Saturday 4 July 2015
+Saturday, 4 July 2015

 Lupins, lava and lagoons

 The lagoon is set in the middle of a barren landscape of lava and the waters are turquoise blue, full of minerals, and very warm.
 In the background a geothermal power station belches forth steam, adding to the otherworldly feel of the place.
 It's large enough that it didn't feel crowded, in fact most of the tourists congregated around the water bar.
 We were given several wise pieces of advice when we arrived.
 Firstly, to put conditioner on our hair before going into the water because all the silica in the water is abrasive, so we did that.
 Secondly, to keep drinking water to ensure that we stayed hydrated, so we did that.
-And thirdly to put on plenty of sun cream - but, because the sky was light grey rather than sunny, we foolishly didn't bother and ended up rather burned.
+And thirdly to put on plenty of sun cream - but, because the sky was light grey rather than sunny, we foolishly didn't bother with that, and ended up rather burned.
 We swam and floated around happily for about four hours, covering ourselves with mud from time to time and having drinks.
 Excellent fun.
 Even though I showered very thoroughly before our flight to Denver, I felt as if I was covered with a fine layer of dust for the whole of the journey!
 Our last sight of Iceland was the same as our first - fields of blue lupins.

-Friday 3 July 2015
+Friday, 3 July 2015

 Long haul to Reykjavik

 A quick blog from the excellent Solon Restaurant in Reykjavik, which also has excellent wifi.
 It has been rather a long haul to get here.
-We got up at the ghastly hour of 4.30 a.m. and flew down to London, then waited about Gatwick until our Icelandair flight - we then flew over Strathclyde Park Loch (5 miles from our house) as we headed back northwards at about two o'clock - a mere nine hours after leaving home!
+James, Davie and I got up at the ghastly hour of 4.30 a.m. and flew down to London, then waited about Gatwick until our Icelandair flight - we then flew over Strathclyde Park Loch (5 miles from our house) as we headed back northwards at about two o'clock - a mere nine hours after leaving home!
 I slept during most of both flights, my sleeping on transport skills are finely honed after the Germany trip last week.

 So here we are; we checked into our hotel then walked ten minutes into the centre of Reykjavik.
 First impressions - I'm not sure really - it's very modern and utilitarian looking but quite pleasant, all fairly low level and with lots of shops and restaurants, bars and cafĂ©s.
 We have done a wee walking tour of the historical sites that we found in the guidebook; these consist of the few old buildings like the "oldest timber building" and Government House (which used to be a prison so some people say that the criminals still haven't left the building ha ha!).
-We have also visited Hallgrimskirkja cathedral which is modern and bright (coincidentally I happened to read on the BBC news website that today Iceland has repealed its antiquated blasphemy laws in response to the Paris Charlie Hebdo attack).
+We have also visited Hallgrimskirkja cathedral which is modern and bright (coincidentally I happened to read on the BBC news website that today Iceland has repealed its antiquated blasphemy laws in response to the Paris Charlie Hebdo attack.)
 Outside the cathedral stands proudly the statue of Leif Erikson who discovered Vinland aka the USA five centuries before slowcoach Christopher Columbus, in fact the statue was presented to Iceland by the USA to say thanks!

-Thursday 2 July 2015
+Thursday, 2 July 2015

 Royal Celebrations